-Psychotherapy and How It Works
+Psychotherapy and How it Works

-This seemingly naïve question can be answered with some degree of precision and certainty, making the process of recovery rewarding and life changing.
+This seemingly naive question can be answered with some degree of precision and certainty, making the process of recovery rewarding and life changing.

-Major categories to assess
+There are several major categories to assess

 Installation of Hope: The installation and maintenance of hope is crucial in all aspects of psychotherapy.
 Not only is hope required to keep the individual in therapy so that the other curative factors may take effect, but faith, which is the maintenance of hope, can itself be therapeutically effective.

 Universality: Many individuals enter therapy with the disquieting thought that they are unique in their wretchedness, that they alone have certain frightening or unacceptable problems, thoughts, impulses and fantasies; that if people knew the real person (not the false person that they present), they would immediately be rejected or abandoned.
 This distorted sense of uniqueness, combined with feeling socially unacceptable, is often heightened by self-imposed social isolation.
 This leads to difficulty in relationships, low self-esteem, and the lack of assertiveness.
 After hearing that others have concerns similar to their own or that others share feelings of incompetence and unacceptability, a deep sense of relief may be experienced.

 Imparting Information: We live in a world of information.
 Individuals are interested in the most up to date information - about the therapeutic process and about themselves.
 This allows them to make reasonable decisions and enables the individual to begin assuming personal power.
 It is important for the therapist to be able to give valid and up to date information about the therapeutic process, as well as give advice, suggestions, or direct guidance about the problems that have been identified.
 This begins the development of trust and gives the individual a feeling of safety and security.